prashantacharya/learnathon/technical.md

 * Highest paid programming language in the world
 * Real world Programming Language
 * popular for AI , Machine learning ,Data science
-* Python products are YOUTUBE,INSTAGRAM Ö
+* Python products are YOUTUBE,INSTAGRAM ‚Ä¶

 **2. JAVASCRIPT**

 JavaScript is the most popular language according to **Stack OverFlow**.
 More than half of all developers use **JavaScript**.
-Itís vital to front-end development and increasingly relevant to back-end development.
+It‚Äôs vital to front-end development and increasingly relevant to back-end development.
- And itís rapidly expanding into areas like game development and the (IOT) Internet of things.
+ And it‚Äôs rapidly expanding into areas like game development and the (IOT) Internet of things.